You are here

 The Bulletin of the Medical Library Association style manual, upon which this manual is based, was originally compiled by Susan Y. Crawford, AHIP, FMLA, Bulletin editor from 1983–1988 and 1992–1993; and Kate Williams, copy editor, Washington University School of Medicine, St. Louis, MO.
 Segments of the introduction were condensed from “CE 06: Writing for Publication: The Professional Journal Article” by Dottie Eakin, FMLA, and Pat L. Walter, AHIP, FMLA.

-Additional revisions have been made by the following editors, publications liaisons, and assistants: Helen Bagdoyen, Naomi C. Broering, AHIP, FMLA, I. Diane Cooper, AHIP, Jean Demas, Melissa De Santis, AHIP, Scott Garrison, Nunzia B. Giuse, AHIP, FMLA, Beryl Glitz, FMLA, J. Michael Homan, AHIP, FMLA, Rebecca N. Jerome, Linda M. G. Katz, AHIP, Taneya Koonce, Trudy K. Landwirth, Beverly Murphy, AHIP, Irwin H. Pizer, T. Scott Plutchak, AHIP, Nila A. Sathe, Susan S. Starr, Laurie L. Thompson, AHIP, FMLA, Rachel R. Walden, Lynanne Feilen, Sioux Johannsen, Elizabeth Lund, Kimberly S. Pierceall, Aimee Baldridge, Jane Hardick, Susan C. T. Talmage, Kirstin Wilcox, and Bleu Caldwell.
+Additional revisions have been made by the following editors, publications liaisons, and assistants: Helen Bagdoyen, Naomi C. Broering, AHIP, FMLA, I. Diane Cooper, AHIP, Jean Demas, Melissa De Santis, AHIP, Scott Garrison, Nunzia B. Giuse, AHIP, FMLA, Beryl Glitz, FMLA, J. Michael Homan, AHIP, FMLA, Rebecca N. Jerome, Linda M. G. Katz, AHIP, Taneya Koonce, Trudy K. Landwirth, Beverly Murphy, AHIP, Irwin H. Pizer, T. Scott Plutchak, AHIP, Nila A. Sathe, Susan S. Starr, Laurie L. Thompson, AHIP, FMLA, Rachel R. Walden, Lynanne Feilen, Sioux Johannsen, Elizabeth Lund, Kimberly S. Pierceall, Aimee Baldridge, Jane Hardick, Susan C. T. Talmage, Kirstin Wilcox, Elizabeth Gunter, and Bleu Caldwell.
 The JMLA Editorial Board and the MLANET Editorial Board have also contributed style guidelines.

 Revised July 2014.